xfactor20/compute-services/gcp/README.md

 Substitute <GCP_PROJECT_ID> and <SVC_ACCT_NAME> in the vars.auto.tfvars with the values of their environment variables earlier.

-Start provisioning...
+Review the provisioning plan first

 ```
 terraform init
 terraform plan
 ```

-If you are satisfied, then start the provisioning process...
+if satisfactory, then start the provisioning process

 ```
 terraform apply -auto-approve
 ```

-Please do not forget to destroy the gce cluster with:
+Remindder to destroy the gce cluster with:

 ```
 terraform destroy